FabriceSalvaire/CodeReview/doc/sphinx/source/installation.rst

 On Linux
 --------

+To summarise, you can easily install CodeReview on Linux with just :code:`pip install CodeReview`

 First you need to verify that Python is installed on your distribution.

 If you install CodeReview from source, you will also need the GCC compiler.